 Suppose you are someone who does not fall asleep quickly, that is not a problem.
 You don't have to fall into a deep sleep for a coffee nap to work.
 Light sleep or "dozing" is proven to be just as effective. [*]

 For the best effect, use coffee from a single origin that has been tested for mould and mycotoxins and has a high polyphenol content. [*]

 Use adaptogens for improved focus and stress reduction

 NoordCode's Power Day supplement supports your energy and balance when stressed in the afternoon.
 Therefore, it is a smart tool to have on hand when you feel an energy dip coming on.
 The herbs in the supplement are substances that help you find balance.
 They support the body in changing situations, such as fatigue or stress.
 They give calmness in times of stress and focus in times of fatigue.
 You can use these herbs during the day.

 You make the supplement's effect extra effective if you apply the above-mentioned tips, such as avoiding fast carbohydrates during the day, at the same time.

 More and constant energy starts with applying all the basic advice on sleep, light and movement.
 Want to know more about that?
 Then read this blog about the influence of the circadian rhythm on your sleep.

 Food also plays a major role in your energy management.
 Choose unprocessed food and feed your brain with healthy fats, such as fatty fish and egg yolks.
-As a final push, support the energy in your cells with the Evening Star supplement.

 Do you still suffer from an energy dip?
 Restricting fast carbohydrates during the day is a way to greatly benefit from.
 Combine that with the adaptogens in Power Day and you have your ultimate hack ready to keep you focused all day long, even in the afternoon.